Tips For Choosing A Salmon Fishing Rod

-When choosing a fishing rod for salmon fishing, take into
+When choosing a fishing rod for salmon fishing, take the following considerations into account:

 A baitcasting rod and reel combo